-- 20.01 All employees will wear CSA approved safety hats supplied by the Employer. - 20.02 All employees will wear CSA approved safety boots supplied by the employees. - 20.03 The Employer will supply the employees with all safety-related equipment excluding prescription safety eyewear.
+- 20.01 All employees will wear CSA-approved safety hats supplied by the Employer. - 20.02 All employees will wear CSA-approved safety boots supplied by the employees. - 20.03 The Employer will supply the employees with all safety-related equipment excluding prescription safety eyewear.
 Said equipment will remain the property of the Employer.
 Any worn out safety equipment will be replaced upon presentation of the worn equipment.
 The employees will be held responsible for loss or improper maintenance of Employer supplied items.
 The Employer will provide for the cleaning of Employer supplied fire retardant coveralls.
+DSP's will provide their own safety equipment, unless provided by the Employer.